 Smart Tips for Completing Your Disability Update Report

 Filling out forms isn’t an activity most people enjoy.
 We want to make the process as easy as possible for you while protecting your monthly benefits.
-It’s best to avoid the SSA demanding you show up in person for another medical exam to prove you’re disabled.
+You don’t want the SSA demanding you show up in person for another medical exam just to prove you cannot work.
 Here are some bonus tips for making sure your Disability Update Report doesn’t trigger a human review and medical exam:

 - Don’t write in the form’s margins, on the back or in the “remarks” section unless you really need to.
 Why?
-You don’t want to confuse the machine scanner.
-If the SSA can’t scan your Disability Update Report form, they’ll ask you to come in for a medical exam.
+Because the machine scanner might reject your form if it can’t read it correctly.
+If the SSA can’t scan your Disability Update Report form, they’ll ask you to come in for a medical exam instead.

-- Use the SSA’s website to change your mailing address, if needed, but don’t use this form.
-If you change contact information on your Disability Update Report, the computer requires a person to sign off on it.
+- Use the SSA’s website to change your mailing address, if needed, but don’t do it on Form SSA-455.
+If you change contact info on your Disability Update Report, the computer requires a person to sign off on it.

-- Mail the form back alone, without any attachments.
+- Mail the form back by itself, without any other papers or attachments.
 You want to send your Disability Update Report back in as standard a format as possible.
 No staples or paperclips, please!

 You May Qualify for Legal Assistance